Telfast

 • Are elderly

-Tell your doctor if you are taking any other medication, including over-the-counter products or herbal treatments.
+Inform your doctor if you are taking any other medications, including over-the-counter products or herbal supplements.

 Certain indigestion medications containing aluminium and magnesium can lower the amount of Telfast absorbed.
 Take this medication two hours before or after taking Telfast.